hannesrosenbusch/DLIP_Week2/README.md

 There are plenty of online resources which demo how to clone a repo e.g. here: https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands.

 ## Step 3:

+- Add the notebook to the repository (download it from Kaggle or Colab or wherever you edited it).
-You can simply copy-paste your function definitions from the Jupyter notebook into the tasks.py file.
+- Then add the requested code to the `task.py` file (see that file for specifics).
+You can simply copy-paste your function definitions from the Jupyter notebook into the `tasks.py` file.

 Check under Actions on GitHub to see how many points you received.
 You can also run the grading files to preview whether your solution passes, but you are not allowed to change these files.